canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/setup-ubuntu-core-joule.md

 ![IMAGE](https://assets.ubuntu.com/v1/bec1518f-sso4.png)

-  - Create a SSH Key
+  1. Create a SSH Key
-	This step is only necessary if you don’t have a SSH key on your system.
+	This step is only necessary if you don’t have an SSH key on your system.
     - On your Ubuntu desktop, here is how you would create it:

 ```bash